eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

        This option expects the location of the template and the location of the file where source code output will be stored. |br|
        A custom template example can be found in this `link <https://raw.githubusercontent.com/eProsima/Fast-DDS-Gen/master/resources/Custom.stg>`_
+   * - -flat-output-dir
+     - Ignore input files relative paths and place all generated files in the specified output directory.
+   * - -fusion
+     - Activates fusion.
    * - -help
      - Shows the help information
    * - -I <directory>
      - Add directory to preprocessor include paths.
+   * - -language <lang>
+     - chooses between <c++> or <java> languages.
+   * - -no-typesupport
+     - Avoid generating the type support files.
+   * - -no-typeobjectsupport
+     - Avoid generating the TypeObject support specific files. |br|
+       Enabled automatically if -no-typesupport argument is used.
+   * - -no-dependencies
+     - Avoid processing the dependent IDL files.
+   * - -package
+     - Default package used in Java files.
    * - -ppDisable
      - Disables the preprocessor.
    * - -ppPath